muxinc/mux-java/docs/MetricsApi.md

     MetricsApi apiInstance = new MetricsApi(defaultClient);
     String METRIC_ID = "video_startup_time"; // String | ID of the Metric
     java.util.List<String> timeframe = Arrays.asList(); // java.util.List<String> | Timeframe window to limit results by.
 Must be provided as an array query string parameter (e.g. timeframe[]=).
-Accepted formats are...   * array of epoch timestamps e.g. timeframe[]=1498867200&timeframe[]=1498953600    * duration string e.g. timeframe[]=24:hours or timeframe[]=7:days.
+Accepted formats are...    * array of epoch timestamps e.g. `timeframe[]=1498867200&timeframe[]=1498953600`   * duration string e.g. `timeframe[]=24:hours or timeframe[]=7:days`
-    java.util.List<String> filters = Arrays.asList(); // java.util.List<String> | Filter key:value pairs.
-Must be provided as an array query string parameter (e.g. filters[]=operating_system:windows&filters[]=country:US).
+    java.util.List<String> filters = Arrays.asList(); // java.util.List<String> | Limit the results to rows that match conditions from provided key:value pairs.
+Must be provided as an array query string parameter.
+To exclude rows that match a certain condition, prepend a `!` character to the dimension.
 Possible filter names are the same as returned by the List Filters endpoint.
+Example:    * `filters[]=operating_system:windows&filters[]=!country:US`
     String measurement = "measurement_example"; // String | Measurement for the provided metric.
-If omitted, the deafult for the metric will be used.
+If omitted, the default for the metric will be used.
     String orderDirection = "orderDirection_example"; // String | Sort order.
     String groupBy = "groupBy_example"; // String | Time granularity to group results by.
-If this value is omitted, a default granularity is chosen based on the supplied timeframe. try {
+If this value is omitted, a default granularity is chosen based on the timeframe.
+For timeframes of 6 hours or less, the default granularity is `ten_minutes`.
+Between 6 hours and 15 hours inclusive, the default granularity is `hour`.
+The granularity of timeframes that exceed 15 hours is `day`.
+This default behaviour is subject to change; it is strongly suggested that you explicitly specify the granularity. try {
-      GetMetricTimeseriesDataResponse result = apiInstance.getMetricTimeseriesData(METRIC_ID, timeframe, filters, measurement, orderDirection, groupBy);
+      GetMetricTimeseriesDataResponse result = apiInstance.getMetricTimeseriesData(METRIC_ID)
+            .timeframe(timeframe)
+            .filters(filters)
+            .measurement(measurement)
+            .orderDirection(orderDirection)
+            .groupBy(groupBy)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling MetricsApi#getMetricTimeseriesData");